tmilne5/Trust-the-Critics/README.md

 # Trust-the-Critics
 PyTorch implementation of the TTC algorithm.

-Currently in development.
+### How to run this code
+Create a Python virtual environment with Python 3.8 installed.
+Then, install the requirement

 Who's who and what's what

-WGAN MISALIGNMENTS
+### WGAN misalignments
 recap of this experiment and explanation of how to run it

-TTC IMAGE GENERATION
+### TTC image generation
 recap of these experiment and explanation of how to run it

-TTC MONET TRANSLATION
+### TTC Monet translation
 recap of this experiment and explanation of how to run it

-TTC DENOISING
+### TTC denoising
 recap of this experiment and explanation of how to run it